pankajToday/Nitseditor_Plugin_Dev/README.md

     $ php artisan nitsPlugin:createPlugin

 It will ask for the plugin name which needs to be implemented while entering it, this will create plugin folder inside the the package and create necessary files to run plugins.
-For example we name our plugin as Blog
+For example we name our plugin as `Blog`
-To make your plugins work you need to go to the package folder inside the `System/config.php`, and you need to define your plugin something like this:
+To make your plugins work you need to go to the `config` folder and `nitseditor.php` file, and you need to define your plugin something like this:

     'packages' => [
         'blog'         => [